-■ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) O For the fiscal year ended De scember 31, 2011 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 1934 5(d) OF THE SECURITIES EXCHANGE ACT OF Commission file numb per 1-10427 ROBERT HALF INTER NATIONAL INC. (Exact name of registrant as spe DELAWARE 94-1648752 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 2884 Sand Hill Road, Menlo Park, California 94025 (Address of principal executive offices) (Zip code) Registrant's telephone number, including g area code: (650) 234-6000 Securities registered pursuant to Se ection 12(b) of the Act: Name of each exchange Title of each class on which registered Common Stock, Par Value \$.001 per Share New York Stock Exchange Securities registered pursuant to Se None ection 12(g) of the Act: Indicate by check mark if the registrant is a well-known sea Act.
-Yes \boxtimes No \square asoned issuer, as defined in Rule 405 of the Securities Indicate by check mark if the registrant is not required to Act.
-Yes \square No \boxtimes file reports pursuant to Section 13 or 15(d) of the Indicate by check mark whether the registrant (1) has filed all a Securities Exchange Act of 1934 during the preceding 12 months (or fosuch reports), and (2) has been subject to such filing requirements for the or such shorter period that the registrant was required to file Indicate by check mark whether the registrant has submitted elect.
-Interactive Data File required to be submitted and posted pursuant to R (or for such shorter period that the registrant was required to submit and tule 405 of Regulation S-T during the preceding 12 months Indicate by check mark if disclosure of delinquent filers pursuant will not be contained, to the best of registrant's knowledge, in definitive in Part III of this Form 10-K or any amendment to this Form 10-K. \boxtimes Indicate by check mark whether the registrant is a large acceleration smaller reporting company.
-(Check one): ated filer, an accelerated filer, a non-accelerated filer or a Large accelerated filer ☐ Accelerated filer ☐ Non-acce elerated filer Indicate by check mark whether the registrant is a shell company.
-[Yes 🗵 No As of June 30, 2011, the aggregate market value of the Con approximately \$3,734,462,097 based on the closing sale price on that shares of Common Stock directly or indirectly held by registrant's directly date.
-This amount excludes the market value of 6,714,839 As of January 31, 2012, there were 142,142,847 outstanding shares s of the registrant's Common Stock.
-DOCUMENTAL DISCORDOR AND
+R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year of ended December 31, 2012 ☐ TRANSITION REPORT PURSUANT TO SECTION 1934 OR 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF Commission f ile number 1-10427 ROBERT HALF IN TERNATIONAL INC. ant as specified in its charter) DELAWARE 94-1648752 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 2884 Sand Hill Road, Menlo Park, California 94025 (Address of principal executive offices) (Zip code) Registrant's telephone number, including area code: (650) 234-6000 Securities registered pursu uant to Section 12(b) of the Act: Name of each exchange Title of each class on which registered Common Stock, Par Value \$.001 per Share New York Stock Exchange uant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-kn Act.
+Yes No nown seasoned issuer, as defined in Rule 405 of the Securities Indicate by check mark if the registrant is not red Act.
+Yes \square No \boxtimes quired to file reports pursuant to Section 13 or 15(d) of the filed all reports required to be filed by Section 13 or $15(d)$ of the aths (or for such shorter period that the registrant was required to file ents for the past 90 days.
+Yes \boxtimes No \square tted electronically and posted on its corporate Website, if any, every tuant to Rule 405 of Regulation S-T during the preceding 12 months abmit and post such files).
+Yes \boxtimes No \square pursuant to Item 405 of Regulation S-K is not contained herein, and definitive proxy or information statements incorporated by reference 0-K. ⊠ Indicate by check mark whether the registrant is a large smaller reporting company.
+(Check one): e accelerated filer, an accelerated filer, a non-accelerated filer or a Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell co ompany.
+Yes No approximately \$3,863,044,952 based on the closing sale 6,560,627 shares of Common Stock directly or indirectly held As of January 31, 2013, there were 139,550,711 outstandi DOCHMENIEG INCODE DOD A WED DV DECEDENCE